 “One of my favourite things to cook on my Green Egg is baby back ribs.
 These ribs are full of big flavour as I use both a dry rub and the Apple-Bourbon Sauce.
 The sauce is really spicy, really sweet and has a nice piquant bite – all of the flavours that a great barbecue sauce should have.
-Baby back ribs are the perfect cut to serve for the 4th as there is plenty to go around and they’re made for standing around and eating off the bone.
-Napkins necessary!” –Curtis Stone
+Baby back ribs are the perfect cut for gatherings as there is plenty to go around and they’re made for standing around and eating off the bone.
+Napkins necessary!” – Curtis Stone

 Recipe and photo courtesy of curtisstone.com.

 In medium bowl, mix the brown sugar, paprika, black pepper, cumin, and cayenne pepper.
 Place the ribs on a large baking sheet and rub the ribs with some salt.
 Sprinkle the spice mixture over the ribs and massage the spices into the meat.
 Cover and refrigerate for at least 12 hours and up to 24 hours.

 Set EGG for indirect cooking (with convEGGtor) at 300°F/149°C. Sprinkle 1 cup of the drained wood chips over the coal.
 Place a foil pan half-filled with water on the convEGGtor.